- The guy who is getting hanged TONIGHT

 - The guy with 160 acres

-Here’s the happiest person in all of these songs.
-He has a lot of land, he has cash in his jeans pockets, he has an old paint hoss, he’s the guy who’s boss.
-My only reservation about him is that I feel like he could very easily be one of those people who’s way too into being a “self-made man” and if he made room on his enormous 160 acres for a family, he would insist on being Head of the Household.
+One of like, two happy characters on this album.
+He has a lot of land, he has cash in his jeans pockets, he’s his own boss.
+My only reservation about him is that he could very easily be one of those who’s way too into being a “self-made man” and if he made room on his enormous 160 acres for a family, he would insist on being Head of the Household.
 I also wonder if there is a Valley musical universe happening on this album.
 Maybe “In the Valley,” “Down in the Little Green Valley,” and “A Hundred and Sixty Acres” are about the same man.
 If you listen to them in broadcast order, it is a story about how an independent man found love, lost it, and found it again (though he’s still on a business trip or whatever).

 - The Bronc Fighter

-As I found out by watching the upsettingly captivating movie The Rider, horse taming is neat as hell to watch.
+As I found out by watching the upsettingly captivating movie The Rider, horse taming is mesmerizing to witness.
 The Bronc Fighter in “Strawberry Roan” is basically just a guy with a specialized job who needs a gig, but he gets stuck with the grouchiest horse ever and complains about it/develops a begrudging respect for the horse.
-Bitching about work is the right of every working person even if they have a “cool” job and I would gladly get a few drinks and listen to this dude’s stories.
+Blowing off steam is the right of every working person even if they have a “cool” job and I would gladly get a few drinks and listen to this dude’s stories.

 - The Strawberry Roan